rudyvan/digital_meter/README.md

 Issue is that you need to have ngrok running on your machine to receive the callback from Smartcar, and the callback has to be forwarded to the raspberry pi.
 This reverse uri has to be set in the Smartcar app.

-Not impossible, but a little bit of a hassle.
+Not impossible, but a little bit of a hassle and ngrok does not come for free if you want a tunnel that is always open.

+So what are the alternatives?

 ## Audi Connect